 Please note: It is strongly recommended to check your data for artifacts especially if it affects the first b0 image.
 Since in DIFFPREP processing, the corrections are performed using b0 as the template, it is important that this volume is artifact free.
-The software by default uses the first b0 but you have an option to specify the b0 volume you would like to use as the template, if the first b0 has some artifacts such as slice dropout or signal inhomogeneity artifacts.
-If your first b0 has interleave slice motion artifact, please delete the volume before processing through DIFFPREP and the software will use the next b0 in the series.
+TORTOISE by default uses the first b0 but in command line you have an option to specify the b0 volume you would like to use in the correction.
+If your first b0 has interleave slice motion artifact, please delete the volume before processing through DIFFPREP and the software will use the next available b0 in the series unless another b0 volume is specified using --b0_id tag.

 Syntax to run the DIFFPREP command and various tags are shown here.
 These options also come up when you type DIFFPREP in your terminal from inside the bin folder.

-Note: If you have AFNI installed on your computer, the now when running DIFFPREP, it will output a folder by name QC in your _proc folder.
+Note: If you have AFNI installed on your computer, by default an output by name QC will be generated in your *_proc folder.
 Please refer to the section 11 DIFFPREP input and output quality check for more information on the outputs generated in the QC folder.
 You can turn off this feature by using the tag - -do_qc 0 and the QC folder will not be generated.

 Registration settings file will be provided in the TORTOISE folder under the name ‘example registration settings.dmc’ which is set with default settings or to which you can add other options that would be consistently used across all subjects.
 If you would like to overwrite the registration settings, then the options given in the command line takes higher priority over what is in the settings file.
 A log of the command run will be saved in the log folder for future reference.
 This is further explained in the ‘outputs of DIFFPREP section’.